 Whether you should get a private label credit card will vary depending on your situation and what you’re looking to use a credit card for.
 If you’re an avid shopper at a specific retailer, then yes.
 Getting a store card for that retailer will only benefit you.

-However, if you’re looking for a credit card that you can use anywhere, then a private label credit card isn’t for you.
-Since you can only use them at one retailer or maybe a handful, you may not find it as beneficial as a traditional credit card from Visa or another company.
+However, if you’re looking for a credit card that you can use anywhere, then a private-label credit card isn’t for you.
+Since you can only use them at one retailer or maybe a handful, you may not find them as beneficial as a traditional credit card from Visa or another company.

 Terms and Conditions

-According to the ‘Internet Posting of Credit Card Agreements’ on Consumer Finance Gov, a private label credit card account is an account with a credit card that can only be used at a single merchant or group of merchants.
+According to the ‘Internet Posting of Credit Card Agreements’ on the Consumer Finance Gov, a private label credit card account is an account with a credit card that can only be used by a single merchant or group of merchants.